 With so many different battery types, from lead acid to lithium ion and sealed deep cycle batteries, all starting at different costs, it’s hard to pick the best RV battery for boondocking.
 That’s what I hope to help break down for you in this post.

 Before picking a battery type, you need to understand the types of RV batteries, materials, and technologies, and how those will fit in your rig and hit your wallet.

-The bigger your battery bank, the longer you’ll be able to hold power even if you don’t have access to a generator or solar power.
-However, many traditional lead-acid deep cycle RV batteries are very heavy, and that weight can limit the number of amp-hours you’re able to safely carry in your RV.
+The bigger your RV battery bank, the longer you’ll be able to hold power even if you don’t have access to a generator or RV solar panel power.
+However, many traditional lead-acid deep cycle RV batteries are usually very heavy, and that weight can limit the number of amp-hours you’re able to safely carry in your RV.
 So first, let’s get into a comparison of each type of boondocking battery, which you need to understand before making a decision.

 There are 3 main types of batteries that can work to power the house of your RV on 12 volt electricity.
 From least to most expensive, the battery types are lead acid, AGM, and lithium.

 Lead acid deep cycle batteries are affordable and widely available, but are heavy, offgas fumes, and require maintenance in the form of watering.
 The normal voltage for these batteries is 12.6 volts, and the amp hours you’ll get out of the battery will depend on the size you get.
 In order to avoid killing the battery permanently, you should not discharge or use more than 50% of the available amp hours before recharging.
 The most popular lead acid battery for RVs is the Trojan T-105 6 volt batteries.
 By tying two of these together, you get a 12 volt battery.
 Lead acid batteries have lead plates inside and the thickness and maintenance of these plates impacts their lifespan, and they need to be regularly checked and maintained with distilled water.